 Caregivers should also be aware of any unexpected changes in their loved one’s finances.
 Missing personal belongings, unauthorized charges on their accounts or pressure to change their will or beneficiaries could indicate financial abuse.

-If you notice any signs of abuse or neglect, it’s crucial to take action.
+If you notice any signs of nursing home abuse or neglect, it’s crucial to take action.
 If possible, talk to your loved one directly and express your concerns.
 You should also report your concerns to the nursing home management and/or seeking legal guidance, depending on the severity of your concerns at issue.
 By staying vigilant and taking necessary legal action, you can help to better ensure your loved one’s safety and well-being in a nursing home setting.